-Whether you’re looking for a fun twist on taco night or new tailgating recipes, these Taco Pizza Roll Ups will be an instant crowd pleaser.
-All you have to do is roll up pizza dough with ground beef, salsa, and cheese.
+Whether you’re looking for a fun twist on taco night or new tailgating recipes, Taco Pizza Rolls with ground beef, salsa, and cheese will be a hit.

 Secret – I’m not very good at rolling up my dough, so don’t worry if it’s not perfect.
 Just cover it up with lots of cilantro like I did.

 - 1/4 cup diced white or yellow onion

 - 1 teaspoon ground cumin

 - 1/4 teaspoon salt

 - 1 cup salsa (homemade or store bought)

 - Pizza dough (homemade or store bought in a can)